Find community in sages and scenes

 Scenes – Imagine a workshop or row of craftspeople's shops.
 The people there work independently and have differing levels of experience, yet they are unified in their interest in the same practice and an overlapping constellation of values.
 They're not interested in copying each other and creating identical work.
 Each item iswhile being part of a community.
 But they are interested in sharing discoveries, getting a fresh perspective from their fellows, and encouraging each other through the ups and downs of their shared practice.

 Every creative act is made as part of a larger conversation...
-To be caught in development hell is to be isolated from the conversation for a long time. –Gordon Brander
+To be caught in development hell is to be isolated from the conversation for a long time.
+The importance of participating in a community of practice. –Gordon Brander

 One of the key parts of a successful collaboration is getting feedback from a few good people with shared interests and tastes.
 These let a hypothesis or feeling be explored deeply, until a finished work produced... the ideal is a lot of small frugal niches in which a few like-minded creators can bounce ideas off each other, based on their own idiosyncratic attitudes and goals, who periodically feed into a smaller number of larger super-niches, which themselves feed into larger ones and so on, like a tree. –Gwern, On Development Hell